WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/dids-in-dpki.md

 This is important not only for visiting websites, it's also important for making other protocols, like email, secure.

 **So whether or not _ALL_ DIDs are human-readable is irrelevant to DPKI — In DPKI, DIDs Are Human-readable.**

+In other worsd, identifiers in DPKI have these properties:

+- They exist in a namespace secured through decentralized consensus, e.g. a blockchain (see also, [DCS Theorem](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-fall2017/blob/master/final-documents/dcs-theorem/The-DCS-Theorem.pdf))
+- They are human-readable
+- They are updateable
+- They can expire
+- They are looked up through a secure lookup mechanism that does not have a SPOF (single-point-of-failure)

+### Past Discussion and Related Topics

+- [Soverign Identity Namespaces](https://github.com/WebOfTrustInfo/ID2020DesignWorkshop/blob/master/topics-and-advance-readings/SovereignIdentityNamespaces.pdf) - note that none of the concepts described in this document are suitable for DPKI, because DPKI identifiers must be cryptographically secure *and* globally-unique *and* human-readable
+- [DID Names](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-spring2017/blob/master/topics-and-advance-readings/did-names.md) - the `id:` scheme described here might be relevant, but it's also not clear that it's necessary.
+It could represent unnecessary complexity
+- [Making DIDs invisible: Petnames and their secure user interfaces](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-spring2018/blob/master/draft-documents/making-dids-invisible-with-petnames.md) - unclear whether this is relevant to DPKI, but might be worth discussing

 ## Next Steps